Oklahoma judge to rule in $17 billion opioid lawsuit against J&J

 Opioids were involved in almost 400,000 overdose deaths from 1999 to 2017, according to the U.S. Centers for Disease Control and Prevention.
 Since 2000, some 6,000 Oklahomans have died from opioid overdoses, according to the state’s lawyers.

-During a seven-week bench trial, lawyers for the state of Oklahoma argued that J&J carried out a years-long marketing campaign that minimized the addictive painkillers’ risks and promoted their benefits.
+During a seven-week non-jury trial, lawyers for the state of Oklahoma argued that J&J carried out a years-long marketing campaign that minimized the addictive painkillers’ risks and promoted their benefits.

 The state’s lawyers called J&J an opioid “kingpin” and argued that its marketing efforts created a public nuisance as doctors over-prescribed the drugs, leading to a surge in overdose deaths in Oklahoma.

 J&J has denied wrongdoing.
-The drugmaker in court has said its marketing claims had scientific support and that its painkillers, Duragesic and Nucynta, made up a tiny fraction of opioids prescribed in Oklahoma.
+The drugmaker in court said its marketing claims had scientific support and that its painkillers, Duragesic and Nucynta, made up a tiny fraction of opioids prescribed in Oklahoma.

+The company said in a statement that since 2008, its painkillers accounted for less than 1 percent of the U.S. market, including generics.

-Lawyers for New Jersey-based J&J argued in court papers that the state’s case rests on a “radical” interpretation of the state’s public nuisance law.
+Lawyers for New Jersey-based J&J have said the case rests on a “radical” interpretation of the state’s public nuisance law.

-Hunter, the attorney general, is seeking to make J&J pay more than $17 billion to help the state address the epidemic for the next 30 years through addiction treatment and prevention programs.

-The trial came after Oklahoma resolved claims against OxyContin maker Purdue Pharma LP in March for $270 million and against Teva Pharmaceutical Industries Ltd in May for $85 million, leaving only J&J as a defendant.
+J&J said on Monday that the state’s attempt to use public nuisance law to resolve a “complex social problem” was “misguided and legally unsustainable.”

+“Not once did the state identify a single Oklahoma doctor who was misled by a single Janssen statement, nor did it prove that Janssen misleadingly marketed opioids or caused any harm in Oklahoma,” John Sparks, Oklahoma counsel for Johnson & Johnson, said in a statement.
+Janssen Pharmaceuticals is the healthcare conglomerate’s primary prescription drugs unit.

+J&J said it has not set aside a litigation reserve to pay potential damages and that its policy is to only set aside a reserve once a loss is “probable and can be reasonably estimated.”

-Reporting by Nate Raymond in Boston; Editing by Noeleen Walder and Leslie Adler
+Reporting by Nate Raymond in Boston; Additional reporting by Julie Steenhuysen in Chicago; Editing by Noeleen Walder, Leslie Adler and Bill Berkrot